Travis Scott Hinted That Kylie Is Pregnant With Their First Child With This Tweet From A Few Months Ago

 — TRAVIS SCOTT (@trvisXX) June 12, 2017

-Sources also claim that the Kardashian/Jenner family and some close friends have already known for quite some time that Kylie is pregnant with Travis Scott’s baby, and are very excited about it.
+Sources also claim that the Kardashian/Jenner family and some close friends have already known for quite some time that Kylie is pregnant with Travis Scott’s baby and are very excited about it.

 “They started telling friends a few weeks ago,” says the source.
 “The family has known for quite some time.
 She is really excited and so is Travis.”